The Total Money Makeover covers all the basics of sound household money management.

 - No Debt Agenda With Silly Paragons

 The author says we shouldn’t impinge on debt.
 And that’s all true.
-But he says that most wealthy people stay away of debt and some of the best companies are completely debt-free.
+But he says that most wealthy people stay away from debt and some of the best companies are completely debt-free.

 Well “most” and “some” mean completely nothing.
-Some of the best companies take up debt too, and some wealthy individual do use debt as leverage.
+Some of the best companies take up debt too, and some wealthy individual does use debt as leverage.